openshift/insights-operator/docs/gathered-data.md

 ## PodDefinition

-Collects pod definition from pods that are firing one of the configured alerts.
+Collects pod definitions from pods matching a specified prefix when the configured alert is firing.

 ### API Reference
 None